-Development Cost Forecast (MM\$) 2022 2023 2024 2025 2026 Remaining Total Total Proved Undiscounted 497 488 562 466 293 118 2,425 Total Proved & Probable Undiscounted 498 488 580 566 460 1,614 4,205
+Development Cost Forecast (\$MM) 2023 2024 2025 2026 2027 Remaining Total Total Proved Undiscounted 704 958 811 650 449 101 3,674 Total Proved & Probable Undiscounted 704 958 811 650 561 1,697 5,382

-Paramount expects that future development costs will be funded with cash from operating activities.
-Depending on prevailing capital requirements and market conditions, Paramount may fund portions of the future development costs from the proceeds of the sale of non-core assets, from the proceeds of capital market transactions or from borrowings under the Credit Facility.
-Additional information concerning the Credit Facility and Paramount's costs of borrowing thereunder is included in 2021 Financial Statements and MD&A.
+Paramount expects that future development costs will be funded with cash from operating activities and cash and cash equivalents.
+Depending on prevailing capital requirements and market conditions, Paramount may fund portions of the future development costs from borrowings under the Credit Facility, the proceeds of the sale of non-core assets or the proceeds of capital market transactions.
+Additional information concerning the Credit Facility and Paramount's costs of borrowing thereunder is included in 2022 Financial Statements and MD&A.